Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 After mating, female fleas store sperm to use as needed; a blood meal stimulates her to lay eggs.
 She can produce over 2000 eggs in thirty days, and up to 50 each day.
 Eggs typically fall from the host, and may remain dormant in the environment (the carpet or yard) for as long as six months.
 But normally, eggs hatch into tiny, maggot-like larvae within one to two weeks.
 They are virtually invisible to the naked eye, and subsist on the waste passed by adult fleas (sometimes referred to as “flea dirt), and other organic material.

 Larvae spin cocoons in about three weeks, where they mature into adults.
 From inside the cocoon, the flea’s antennae and bristles are able to detect body heat and odor, changes in light, touch and moisture, and even traces of carbon dioxide exhalation of a nearby host.
 This prompts the flea to emerge from the cocoon, and immediately snag a canine victim.
 The cycle from egg to adult takes only 21 days under ideal conditions.
 Meanwhile, all those immature stages can just hang around and wait for a good time to target your pooch.
+Learn more about parasites and how to keep pets safe.

 MagicKarma2

 Dogs that come indoors for even brief periods will seed flea eggs in your house which, given time to mature, quickly turn your house into a flea hotel.
 Fleas lurk in dog beds, (AND PEOPLE BEDS!), upholstery, carpeting, and even in your car!
 Vacuuming may even help spread the buggy bounty to other rooms in your house.
-That turns flea problems from a “seasonal itch” into a year round hazard.
+That turns flea problems from a “seasonal itch” into a year-round hazard.

 WHY DOGS NEED ALL YEAR PARASITE HELP

-The weather is so mild here in Texas, that mosquitoes are year round pests, which makes canine heartworm disease a hazard all year long, for both indoor and outdoor pets.
+The weather is so mild here in Texas, that mosquitoes are year-round pests, which makes canine heartworm disease a hazard all year long, for both indoor and outdoor pets.
 But the same is true if you live in cold northern states.
 Here’s why.

 Dogs must be protected with a preventive heartworm treatment for at least 6 months after being last bitten by a mosquito, or you risk having heartworms develop.
 That’s because the medications can only kill the stages of a developing heartworm for the first ~3-4 months after a bite, and again once it becomes an adult by about 6 months after the mosquito bite.